hashicorp/nomad/website/source/guides/securing-nomad.html.md

 The agent reloads all its network connections when there are changes to its TLS configuration during a config reload via SIGHUP.
 Any new connections established will use the updated configuration, and any outstanding old connections will be closed.
-This process works both when upgrading to TLS, or downgrading from it, as well as rolling certificates.
+This process works when upgrading to TLS, downgrading from it, as well as rolling certificates.
 We recommend upgrading to TLS.

 ### RPC Upgrade Mode for Nomad Servers

 When migrating to TLS, the [ `rpc_upgrade_mode` ][rpc_upgrade_mode] option
-(defaults to `false`) in the
-TLS configuration for a Nomad server can be set to true.
+(defaults to `false`) in the TLS configuration for a Nomad server can be set to true.
 When set to true, servers will accept both TLS and non-TLS connections.
 By accepting non-TLS connections, operators can upgrade clients to TLS without the clients being marked as lost because the server is rejecting the client connection due to the connection not being over TLS.
-However, it is important to note that `rpc_upgrade_mode` should be used ad a temporary solution in the process of migration, and this option should be re-set to false (meaning that the server will strictly accept only TLS connections) once the entire cluster has been migrated.
+However, it is important to note that `rpc_upgrade_mode` should be used as a temporary solution in the process of migration, and this option should be re-set to false (meaning that the server will strictly accept only TLS connections) once the entire cluster has been migrated.

 [cfssl]: https://cfssl.org/
 [cfssl.json]: https://raw.githubusercontent.com/hashicorp/nomad/master/demo/vagrant/cfssl.json